Republicans reprise warnings of leftism in Georgia races

 Loeffler went so far as to assert, without supporting details, that her Democratic challenger Raphael Warnock has “a Marxist ideology.”
-Loeffler did not take questions after the event that filled the Cobb County Republican Party headquarters with hundreds of enthusiastic GOP voters, many of them not wearing masks as coronavirus cases spike across the country.
+Loeffler took no questions after the event that filled the Cobb County Republican Party headquarters with hundreds of enthusiastic voters, many of them not wearing masks as coronavirus cases spike across the country.

+Warnock’s campaign pushed back, noting the Democrat’s policy preferences fall squarely within the U.S. political mainstream.
+Terrence Clark, a Warnock aide, said Loeffler is trying to “scare Georgians” while “misrepresenting” Warnock’s candidacy and obscuring her own record.

-It’s a familiar trope for Republicans to blast Democrats, especially in traditionally GOP-leaning states like Georgia, as “too liberal” or even “socialist.”
-But the vehemence to open a two-month runoff campaign blitz underscores the national stakes of Georgia’s unusual twin Senate contests and the sharp focus Republicans are putting on energizing their core supporters for a second round of voting.
+It’s a familiar trope for Republicans to blast Democrats, especially in traditionally GOP-leaning states, as “too liberal” or even “socialist.”
+But the vehemence to open a two-month runoff blitz underscores the national stakes of Georgia’s unusual twin Senate contests and the sharp focus Republicans are putting on energizing core supporters for a second round of voting.

-The arguments come as Loeffler, Perdue and Georgia Republican officials continue to suggest that the Nov.
-3 election — overseen by a Republican secretary of state — was rife with voting irregularities and tabulation errors, assertions that come without evidence but animate a GOP base that remains loyal to President Donald Trump even after his national defeat.
+The arguments come as Loeffler, Perdue and other Georgia Republicans continue suggesting the Nov.
+3 election — overseen by a Republican secretary of state — was rife with voting irregularities and tabulation errors, assertions made without evidence but that animate a GOP base still loyal to President Donald Trump even after his national defeat.

 “Turnout takes care of itself when the presidential race is on the ballot, so it can still boil down to persuasion in the middle,” said Republican consultant Chip Lake, a top adviser on Rep. Doug Collins’ unsuccessful bid against Loeffler.

-“In a runoff, it’s no longer about persuasion, really,” Lake continued.
+“In a runoff, it’s no longer about persuasion” Lake continued.
 “It’s about the bases.”

-Collins, who is now leading Trump’s recount efforts in Georgia, said in an interview that the goal is to keep Republicans “fired up because they don’t want to see our country turn to a liberal perspective.”
+Collins, now leading Trump’s recount efforts in Georgia, said the goal is to keep Republicans “fired up because they don’t want to see our country turn to a liberal perspective.”

-Republican and Democrats are bracing for an unprecedented national-scale campaign in Georgia, a newfound two-party battleground where a record turnout of roughly 5 million split almost evenly.
-Biden leads Trump by about 14,000 votes at the top of the ticket, but Secretary of State Brad Raffensperger announced plans Wednesday for an audit with a full hand tally of ballots before certifying the results.
+Republican and Democrats are bracing for an unprecedented national-scale campaign in Georgia, a newfound two-party battleground where record turnout of roughly 5 million split almost evenly.
+Biden leads Trump by about 14,000 votes, but Secretary of State Brad Raffensperger announced plans Wednesday for an audit with a hand tally of ballots before certifying the results.

-Perdue, first elected in 2014 and now a staunch Trump ally, led Democrat Jon Ossoff but fell short of the majority required under Georgia law to win outright.
-Loeffler, who was appointed after Republican Sen. Johnny Isakson announced his retirement last year, trailed Warnock in an all-party primary to finish out the final two years of a six-year term.
+Perdue, a staunch Trump ally first elected in 2014, led Democrat Jon Ossoff but fell short of the majority Georgia law requires for victory.
+Loeffler, appointed after Republican Sen. Johnny Isakson announced his retirement last year, trailed Warnock in an all-party primary to finish out the final two years of a six-year term.

-The Associated Press has called runoffs in both races but hasn’t called Georgia’s 16 electoral votes in the presidential contest.
+The Associated Press has called runoffs in both contests but hasn’t called Georgia’s 16 presidential electoral votes.

-Nationally, Republicans have secured 49 Senate seats to Democrats’ 48.
-North Carolina Sen. Thom Tillis’ Democratic challenger has conceded, as well, though the AP has not called the race.
-Still, the GOP would need at least one of the Georgia seats to command a 51-seat majority in January.
+Nationally, Republicans have secured 50 Senate seats to Democrats’ 48.
+Still, the GOP needs at least one of the Georgia seats to command a majority in January.
 In a 50-50 Senate, Democrats would have the tie-breaking vote in Vice President-elect Kamala Harris.

-Rubio and Loeffler warned of dire consequences if that happens, even as Rubio implicitly acknowledged the hyperbole.
+Rubio and Loeffler warned of dire consequences, even as Rubio implicitly conceded the hyperbole.

 “To be fair, not all Democrats are socialists,” Rubio said.
 “But all socialists are Democrats.”

-Rubio alluded to former presidential candidate Bernie Sanders, an independent who calls himself a democratic socialist and caucuses with Senate Democrats, along with other Democrats who identity as democratic socialists or hail from the party’s left-flank and support policies like “Medicare for All” single-payer health insurance or tuition-free public college nationwide.
-Rubio nodded to progressive calls to “defund the police.”
+Rubio alluded to failed presidential candidate Bernie Sanders, an independent who calls himself a democratic socialist and caucuses with Senate Democrats.
+Rubio nodded to progressive calls to “defund the police” and Democrats who support policies like “Medicare for All” single-payer health insurance or tuition-free public college nationwide.

-Biden, for example, supports adding a “public option” government insurance plan to current health insurance markets, but without ending private insurance.
-He backs significant public spending on green energy but opposes progressives’ push for quickly phasing out fossil fuels from the economy and energy grid.
+Biden, for example, supports adding a “public option” government health care plan to existing insurance markets, but without ending private insurance.
+He backs significant public spending on green energy but opposes progressives’ push for quickly phasing out fossil fuels.

 Warnock and Ossoff have largely aligned behind Biden’s agenda, especially on a public option.

+Clark, Warnock’s spokesman, noted that Loeffler backs GOP efforts to roll back the 2010 Affordable Care Act that bars insurers from discriminating against customers based on their health history.
+He also saddled her with the GOP-run Senate’s failure to pass another coronavirus economic aid package as millions of Americans face the loss of jobless benefits, foreclosures and evictions.

-Republicans nonetheless are doubling down on their framing after GOP Senate incumbents defeated well-financed challengers in more conservative states such as Iowa, Texas and Montana, while Republican challengers knocked off several House Democrats who’d won moderate districts in the 2018 midterms.
-Their bet is that Georgia, long a GOP stronghold before Biden’s performance in the presidential race, offers the party a similar reward.
+Republicans nonetheless are doubling down after GOP Senate incumbents defeated well-financed challengers in more conservative states such as Iowa, Texas and Montana, while Republican challengers knocked off several House Democrats who’d won moderate districts in 2018.
+Their bet is that Georgia, long a GOP stronghold before Biden’s performance in the presidential race, follows the same path.

 Associated Press reporters Jeff Amy and Ben Nadler contributed from Atlanta.